-Sugar Free Carrot Cake Recipe?
+Is There a Sugar-Free Carrot Cake Recipe?

 The most challenging part of making a sugar-free cake is finding a way to make an icing or frosting.
-Luckily, carrot cake traditionally comes topped with soft cheese and on its own this makes an acceptable topping.
+Luckily, carrot cake traditionally comes topped with soft cheese, and on its own this makes an acceptable topping.
 You can use a low-fat variety if keeping fat levels low is important.

 Natural Topping Sweeteners

-I like to use either baobab or lacuma powders.
-These are a low-glycemic powders made from the fruit of the African baobab tree or the South America lacuma tree.
+I like to use either baobab or lucuma powders.
+These are low-glycemic powders made from the fruit of the African baobab tree or the South American lucuma tree.
 Both have many health benefits.
-The drawback with baobab in particular is that it is not always readily available and is fairly expensive.
+The drawback with baobab, in particular, is that it is not always readily available and is fairly expensive.
 However, both powders last a long time because you only need a small quantity.

-- 250gram/9 oz/1 ½ cups flour (wholemeal or spelt, unsifted volume)
+- 250 grams (9 ounces or 1 1/2 cups) flour (wholemeal or spelt, unsifted volume)

-- 1 ½ teaspoons baking powder
+- 1 1/2 teaspoons baking powder

-- 1½ teaspoons cinnamon
+- 1 1/2 teaspoons cinnamon

 - 1 teaspoon baking soda

 - 240 milliliters (8 fluid ounces or 1 cup) sunflower oil (corn oil is suitable substitute)